adriano-di-giovanni/okay-js/README.md

 A minimalistic functional validation library for Node.js and the browser.

 It's a proof of concept.
 It's in alpha.
-It depends on [underscore.js](http://underscorejs.org/).
+It depends on [lodash](https://lodash.com/).

-## Installation

 ## Examples